 How to make seitan chicken

-Here’s what you’ll need to make seitan chicken.
+Here’s what you’ll need to make this seitan chicken recipe.

 Combine the following dry ingredients in a mixing bowl: